-22 This impact concerns the potential for the Proposed Project to result in the need for new public displace or physically affect public facilities, and 2) whether the Proposed Project would increase
+- 22 This impact concerns the potential for the Proposed Project to result in the need for new public - facilities, the construction of which might then have secondary physical impacts on the environment. - This impact is analyzed in two different aspects: 1) whether Proposed Project's facilities would - displace or physically affect public facilities, and 2) whether the Proposed Project would increase - the demand for public services such that additional public facilities would be necessary. - Impacts related to emergency response are discussed separately in Section 3.8, Hazards and Hazardous Materials.

-23 facilities, the construction of which might then have secondary physical impacts on the environment.

-24 This impact is analyzed in two different aspects: 1) whether Proposed Project's facilities would

-- 26 the demand for public services such that additional public facilities would be necessary. - Impacts related to emergency response are discussed separately in Section 3.8, Hazards and Hazardous Materials.

-- 30 The Proposed Project would involve installation of OCS poles and associated wires.
-Most OCS poles - 31 would be placed within the Caltrain ROW, unless there are locations where there is insufficient - 32 right-of-way.
-Where OCS poles must be placed outside the Caltrain ROW, they would need to be
+The Proposed Project would involve installation of OCS poles and associated wires.
+Most OCS poles would be placed within the Caltrain ROW, unless there are locations where there is insufficient

-- 1 placed only several feet beyond the existing Caltrain ROW.
-Review of aerial photographs of the areas - where the OCS poles would be outside the Caltrain ROW did not identify the need for removal of structures; thus, displacement of existing public facilities is not expected. - 5 structures, thus, displacement of existing public lacinties is not expected. - 4 In addition to the OCS poles and associated wiring, the Proposed Project would construct two TPSs - 5 (TPS1 and TPS2), one SWS (SWS1), and seven PSs (PS1 to PS7).
-All of these facilities would be - within the Caltrain ROW with the exception of TPS1 (Options 1 through 3) and TPS2 (Options 1 and (TPS2 Option 3 would be within the Caltrain ROW).
-The TPSs are proposed in - commercial/industrial areas and their construction would not affect any public facilities.
-Overbridge - protection structures on 47 roadway bridges would also be enhanced or constructed but would not - 10 affect any of the public facilities noted in Table 3.13-1. - 11 As discussed in Section 3.12, Population and Housing, construction would temporarily increase - 12 employment along the San Francisco Peninsula and workers are expected to be drawn from the - 13 greater San Francisco Bay Area and possibly beyond.
-Where workers already reside in the Bay Area, - 14 there would be no increase of population.
-Where drawn from beyond the San Francisco Bay Area, it - 15 is possibly there could be minor increases in local populations.
-However, new workers to the area - 16 are likely to be widely distributed across the Bay Area and, thus, not result in any substantial - changes in local populations that might otherwise result in an increased demand for police, fire,school, or other facilities. - 19 Because the Proposed Project would neither directly displace public facilities nor result in - 20 substantial changes in local population and demand for public services, construction of the - 21 Proposed Project would have less-than-significant impacts on public facilities.
+- 1 right-of-way.
+Where OCS poles must be placed outside the Caltrain ROW, they would need to be - 2 placed only several feet beyond the existing Caltrain ROW.
+Review of aerial photographs of the areas - 3 where the OCS poles would be outside the Caltrain ROW did not identify the need for removal of - 4 structures; thus, displacement of existing public facilities is not expected.

+5 In addition to the OCS poles and associated wiring, the Proposed Project would construct two TPSs 6 (TPS1 and TPS2), one SWS (SWS1), and seven PSs (PS1 to PS7).
+All of these facilities would be 7 within the Caltrain ROW with the exception of TPS1 (Options 1 through 3; Option 4 would be within 8 the Caltrain ROW) and TPS2 (Options 1 and 2) (TPS2 Option 3 would be within the Caltrain ROW).
+9 The TPSs are proposed in commercial/industrial areas and their construction would not affect any 10 public facilities, including schools, and police or fire services.
+Overbridge protection structures on 47 11 roadway bridges would also be enhanced or constructed but would not affect any of the public 12 facilities noted in Table 3.13-1.

+- 13 As discussed in Section 3.12, Population and Housing, construction would temporarily increase - 14 employment along the San Francisco Peninsula and workers are expected to be drawn from the - 15 greater San Francisco Bay Area and possibly beyond.
+Where workers already reside in the Bay Area, - 16 there would be no increase of population.
+Where drawn from beyond the San Francisco Bay Area, it - 17 is possibly there could be minor increases in local populations.
+However, new workers to the area - are likely to be widely distributed across the Bay Area and, thus, not result in any substantial changes in local populations that might otherwise result in an increased demand for police, fire, acheal any them facilities - 20 school, or other facilities. - Because the Proposed Project would neither directly displace public facilities nor result in substantial changes in local population and demand for public services, construction of the Proposed Project would have less-than-significant impacts on public facilities.